Did Saint Cyril Kill Hypatia? Professor Edward Watts rewrites history

 The accusation is that Cyril, a canonized Catholic saint, assembled a mob of monks and had Hypatia dragged into a church where the monks tore her flesh with potsherds 'til she died.
 The story is that Hypatia was a young beautiful intelligent woman that Cyril had murdered out of jealousy.

 This theory was advanced by Mangasar Mugurditch Mangasarian (1859-1943) a man who admired pagan religions, and pretty much dismissed Christianity.
 He was also hung up on the beautiful Hypatia.
 The story was picked up by Evangelicals to demonstrate the Church's lack of integrity when canonizing Saints.
-It has also been picked up by secular universities.
+It was the subject of a popular anti-Catholic novel, Hypatia, or New Foes with an Old Face in 1853 by the English writer Charles Kingsley, who was a close friend of Charles Darwin.
+The story has subsequently been picked up by secular universities.

 The story has several flaws: